Computational Complexity of Minimal Trap Spaces in Boolean Networks: Introduction

-Minimal trap spaces in BNs have been studied as approximations of \emph{attractors} with (a)synchronous update modes~\cite{klarner2015Approximating}.
-An attractor is a set of configurations such that there exists a sequence of transitions with the given update mode between any pair of its configurations, and if there exists a sequence of transition from one of its configuration $\vb x$ to another configuration $\vb x'$, then $\vb x'$ belongs to the same attractor.
-In other words, attractors are smallest (inclusion-wise) sets of configurations which are closed by the reachability relation (existence of a sequence of transition).
-Fixed points are particular cases of attractors composed only of a single configuration.
-It appears that any minimal trap space necessarily encloses at least one attractor of any update mode, while the converse is not true with (a)synchronous update mode.
-Moreover, if the minimal trap space is not a fixed point, the enclosed attractors are necessarily cyclic (a)synchronous attractors.
-Minimal trap spaces are exactly the attractors of BNs under the most permissive update mode~\cite{pauleve2020Reconciling,PS21}, which guarantees to capture all transitions realized by some multi-valued refinement of the BN.
+Minimal trap spaces in BNs have been studied as approximations of \emph{attractors} with (a)synchronous update modes~\cite{klarner2015Approximating}, which are important features of the long-term dynamical properties of BNs~\cite{kauffman1993origins}.
+Given an update mode, an attractor is defined as an inclusion-wise minimal set of configurations which are closed by transitions.
+Equivalently, an attractor is a set of configurations satisfying the following two conditions.
+First, there exists a sequence of transitions between any pair of its configurations.
+Second, if there exists a sequence of transitions from one of its configuration $\vb x$ to another configuration $\vb x'$, then they belong to the same attractor.
+If an attractor is composed by a single configuration, it is a fixed point; otherwise, it is called a \textit{cyclic attractor}.
+It appears that any minimal trap space necessarily encloses at least one attractor of any update mode~\cite{klarner2015Computing,pauleve2020Reconciling,PS2022}.
+Moreover, if the minimal trap space is not a fixed point, the enclosed (a)synchronous attractors are necessarily cyclic.
+Beside the synchronous and the asynchronous update mode, minimal trap spaces are exactly the attractors of BNs under the most permissive update mode~\cite{pauleve2020Reconciling,PS21}, which guarantees to capture all transitions realized by any multi-valued refinement of the BN.

-So far, the literature essentially focused on algorithms and implementations for enumerating minimal trap spaces of BNs; e.g., by the means of prime implicants~\cite{klarner2015Computing}, Petri nets \cite{trinh_2022_Minimal}, and logic programming in the case of locally monotone BNs (each local function being unate)~\cite{pauleve2020Reconciling}.
-In~\cite{pauleve2020Reconciling}, the authors established upper bounds on the computational complexity of these computations in the general case and for locally-monotone BNs specified with propositional logic formula: deciding whether a sub-hypercube is a minimal trap space is in $\Pi^{\text P}_2$ in general, and in coNP in the locally-monotone case.
-Deciding whether a given configuration is a vertex of a minimal trap space has the same complexity of deciding whether a given sub-hypercube is a minimal trap space.
-However, no lower bound on the computational complexity has been characterized so far.